hjferguson/reddit-ML/README.md

 🟢In root directory run: pip install -r requirements.txt

 🟢In setup_scripts: 'subreddits.txt' will be the the subreddits the model will get trained on.
 These are specifically popular subreddits, with titles that have some form of continuity.
-Subreddits with more randomized topics, or media centered communities won't be as successful with training
+Subreddits with more randomized topics, or media centered communities won't be as successful with training.
 There will be a 'classification_report.txt' generated after training is done which you can use for tuning if necessary.

 🟢Navigate to the backend directory and run: